Priyagarwal-066/Python-Mini-projects/README.md

 # Python-Mini-projects
-This is grocery-list app mini project for beginner level.
+This is grocery-list app mini project of beginners level.
 This is my first project.